rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 Therefore, as to the eating of food offered to idols, we know that an idol has no real existence, and that there is no God but one. ^0804

-For although there may be so-called gods in heaven or on earth — as indeed there are many gods and many lords — ^0805
+For although there may be so-called gods in heaven or on earth--as indeed there are many gods and many lords-- ^0805

 yet for us there is one God, the Father, from whom are all things and for whom we exist, and one Lord, Jesus Christ, through whom are all things and through whom we exist. ^0806